johnnyshields/delayed_job/README.md

 end
 ```

-To set a default queue name for a custom job that overrides Delayed::Worker.default_queue_name, you can define a queue_name method on the job
+To override `Delayed::Worker.default_queue_name` per-job, you may define a `queue_name`
+instance method in the job class.

 ```ruby
 NewsletterJob = Struct.new(:text, :emails) do